MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-12-Rules-Relating-Reparations/subpart-D-Rules-Summary-Decisional-Proceedings/section-12.210.md

 ##### § 12.210 Initial decision. #####

 (a) *In general.* Proposed findings of fact and conclusions of law briefs shall not be allowed.
-As soon as practicable after all submissions of proof have been received, the Judgment Officer shall make the initial decision, which he shall forthwith file with the Proceedings Clerk.
+As soon as practicable after all submissions of proof have been received, the Administrative Judge shall make the initial decision, which will be filed forthwith with the Proceedings Clerk.
 Upon filing of an initial decision, the Proceedings Clerk shall immediately serve upon the parties a copy of the initial decision and a notification of the effect of a party's failure timely to appeal the initial decision to the Commission, as provided in paragraphs (d) and (e) of this section, as well as the effect of a failure by a party who has been ordered to pay a reparation award timely to file the documents required by § 12.407(c).

-(b) *Content of initial decision.* In the initial decision in a summary decisional proceeding, the Judgment Officer shall:
+(b) *Content of initial decision.* In the initial decision in a summary decisional proceeding, the Administrative Judge shall:

-(1) Include a brief statement of his findings as to the facts, with references to those portions of the record which support his findings;
+(1) Include a brief statement of the findings as to the facts, with reference to those portions of the record which support those findings;

 (2) Make a determination whether or not the respondent has violated any provision of the Commodity Exchange Act, or rule, regulation or order thereunder;